 In order to practice and learn some other new phrases, we decided to write a short letter written by someone using different ways to apologize in Spanish.
 Listen to the letter and complete the missing parts. ¡Buena suerte!

-Listening Activity No.2: “I am sorry for being late” in Spanish
+Listening Activity No.2: Saying you are sorry in Spanish

 Key phrases in the conversation: